DIY Bags and Accessories with Crystals

 Start by making one side of the bag.
 This bag is 9 rows wide and 15 rows long.

-The procedure is the same as shown under the beaded bag.
+The procedure is the same as explained above.

 Make the other side of the bag the same way.
 Front and back.

-Now sew the 2 sides together.
-The sides and bottom of the bag consist of 2 circles.
+Now you sew the 2 sides together.
+The sides and the bottom of the bag consist of 2 circles.

 Place the 2 pieces next to each other as shown in the picture.

-Thread a new string through the side to the left.... the bottom bead sticking out.
+Thread a new string through the side to the left.... through the bead sticking out at the bottom.
 Place the bead in the centre of the string.
-Place 1 bead on the bottom string and 2 beads on the top string.
+Thread 1 bead on the bottom string and 2 beads on the top string.

 Pass the bottom string through the 2nd bead.
-Pull tight.
+Tighten the string.

-Feed 1 bead on the bottom string...
-Pass the string through the bottom bead sticking out of the side to the right.
+Thread 1 bead on the bottom string...
+Pass the string through the bottom bead sticking out on the right side.

 Thread 1 bead on the right string.